kelihlodversson/kelihlodversson.github.io/_posts/2024-9-12-sad-disco.md

 ---
 layout: post
-title: Diversity in computing
+title: The Unexpected Journey of Sad Disco
 ---

----
-layout: post
-title: The Unexpected Journey of Sad Disco: From Film Competition to Global Recognition
+# The Unexpected Journey of Sad Disco:

+## From Film Competition to Global Recognition
----

 *What started as an entry in a music competition for the Danish film *Pusher II* became a track with a life of its own.
 From its cinematic debut to a haunting cover by Mark Lanegan and a prominent feature in the French film *Shéhérazade*, composer Keli Hlodversson reflects on the unexpected journey of *Sad Disco*—and how a suspicious email led to a surprising collaboration.*